 Aspen Tree Information

 One problem that many people come up against when growing aspen trees is their short lifespan.
 And it’s true – aspen trees in landscapes usually only live between 5 and 15 years.
-This is usually due to pests and diseases, which can be a real problem and sometimes have no treatment.
+This is usually due to pests and diseases, which can be a real problem and sometimes

 If you notice your aspen becoming sick or infested, the best thing to do is often to cut the offending tree down.
 Don’t worry, you won’t be killing the tree.
 Aspens have large underground root systems that continually put up new suckers that will grow into large trunks if they have the space and the sunlight.